apache/celeborn/docs/migration.md

  - Celeborn 0.2 Client is compatible with 0.3 Master/Server, it allows to upgrade Master/Worker first then Client.
    Note that: It's strongly recommended to use the same version of Client and Celeborn Master/Worker in production.

+ - Since 0.3.0, the support of deprecated configurations `rss.*` is removed.
+   All configurations listed in 0.2.1 docs still take affects, but some of those are deprecated too, please read the bootstrap logs and follow the suggestion to migrate to the new configuration.

  - From 0.3.0 on the default value for `celeborn.client.push.replicate.enabled` is changed from `true` to `false`, users who want replication on should explicitly enable replication.
 For example, to enable replication for Spark users should add the spark config when submitting job: `spark.celeborn.client.push.replicate.enabled=true`